When you send out an email, it goes through a series of SPAM-filtering tests that determine whether it will be let through to the inbox.

-You may do everything by the numbers, and still have your emails diverted from their intended destination into a SPAM folder.
+You may do everything by the numbers to avoid going into the SPAM folder, and still have your emails diverted from their intended destination into a SPAM folder.
 Why is that?
 There’s a bunch of possible reasons.

-Before we take a closer look at them, we need to take a short detour and see how SPAM filters work first – the better you know this, the less likely your messages are to go into SPAM.
+Before we take a closer look at why some emails go to the SPAM folder instead of the main inbox, we need to take a short detour and see how SPAM filters work first – the better you know this, the less likely your messages are to go into SPAM.

 How do SPAM filters work?

 The first thing you need to know may be basic, but I’ll put it here, just to make sure you know it: there isn’t one general SPAM filter that guards each and every mailbox on the Internet.